thompsonbear/helm-charts/charts/bluesky-pds/README.md

 ### Create your account

 A. Create you account in the Bluesky UI
-1. Go to https://bsky.app/ > Create Account
+1. Navigate to https://bsky.app/ > Create Account
 2. On the first step, specify the PDS hostname (By default, this is set to "Bluesky Social")
 3. Input your invite code generated along with the new account information
 4. Follow any additional prompts